Board of Directors

 The Ross Valley Fire Board of Directors is composed of eight elected council members and an Executive Officer.
 Per the Joint Powers Agreement (JPA) there are two members from each town: (2) Town of Ross; (2) Town of San Anselmo; (2) Sleepy Hollow FPD; (2) Town of Fairfax.
 Annually, the eight council members elect a president and vice president.
 Board members are paid a stipend of $100 per meeting attended and the Executive Officer receives a stipend of $300 a month.
 They receive no other benefits from the RVFD.
 A link to Ross Valley Fire Board elected officials pay can be found here.

 Renee Goddard, (Fairfax)

 Director Greene grew up in next-door Ross as a fourth generation Ross Valley native (where Natalie Coffin Greene Park at Phoenix Lake is named for his grandmother).
 Ford attended local public schools.
 A sole practitioner, for over 30 years Greene has litigated redress for wrongful treatment of individual constitutional liberties.
 This includes criminal defense to civil tort litigation against global religious corporate entities.
 The National Lawyers for Public Justice gave Greene national recognition when it awarded him its runner-up Trial Lawyer of the Year award for his successful work against the Church of Scientology.

 John Reed (Fairfax)

-John Reed has been a member of the Fairfax Council since 2009, and was appointed to the Fire Board in 2012.
+Director Reed has been a member of the Fairfax Council since 2009, and was appointed to the Fire Board in 2012.
 He has been active in reducing wildfire danger in Fairfax for two decades, and is particularly interested in restoring our egress options through the pedestrian trail network.
-Please contact John at email@example.com or call (415) 258-9289.
+Director Reed can be reached at

 Thomas Finn, (Sleepy Hollow FPD)